November 25, 2025

 David Hilbert noticed Euclid’s axioms were insufficent to determine when a point lies between two points.
 Using Grassman algebra we can define R is between P and Q if and only if PQR = 0, PR/PQ > 0, and RQ/PQ < 1.

-Three points P,Q,R\in E with PQR\not=0 determine a triangle.
-The midpoint of the side from P to Q is {P + Q)/2} so {(P + Q)R/2} is the median from R to the midpoint of P and Q. The centroid (P + Q + R)/3 lies on the median.
+Three points P,Q,R\in E with PQR\not=0 determine an oriented plane.
+The midpoint of the side from P to Q is {(P + Q)/2} so {(P + Q)R/2} is the median from the midpoint of P and Q to R. The centroid (P + Q + R)/3 lies on the median.

 Exercise.
 Show (P + Q)R(P + Q + R) = 0.